Winter at Bressenden

 • It is cold outdoors — temperatures in deep country are always a couple of degrees lower than in urban environments.

-For reasons of cost, the central heating at Bressenden is kept to a low setting which provides background heating only.
+For reasons of cost, the central heating at Bressenden is kept to a low setting which provides only background heating downstairs.
 To heat the bedrooms there are modern, electric panel radiators with thermostats that guests can control, which means that the bedrooms can be kept comfortably warm.
 The breakfast room also has supplementary electric heating.
 The rest of the house, however, including the stairway, hall, landing, kitchen and other public areas, might feel cold if you live in a small, modern and more thermally efficient home, and it is best to bring warm clothes.
 This last point may seem obvious, but you would be surprised at the number of guests who routinely come down to breakfast in T-shirts and shorts in January.